Sanwo-Olu: Two testy days at work

 He went on: “My stance on this EndSARS protest is unmistakable and I have told you that we identify with this protest because you have legitimate concerns.
 I am saying it again here that this protest is in good faith.
 But, we must not be unruly when going out on a protest like this.
 We want you to be peaceful and decorous in expressing yourselves.”

-He went to bed at about 3:00 am.
-Amid the meetings, the governor was consulting with the Inspector-General of Police Mohammed Adamu.
+He went to bed at about 3 am.
+Amid the meetings, the governor was consulting with Inspector-General of Police Mohammed Adamu.
 To the Police Commissioner, he issued a warning at every point that no shot must be fired.

 Early Tuesday, the crowd began to gather again at the Assembly gate.
 There was a long row of cars and, of course, an army of youths.
 The music of Fela Anikulapo-Kuti – God bless his soul – was blaring in the background.
 Young women were wiggling their waists.
 The men were singing along the musician.
 There was smoking, and there was drinking